It’s one of the most fascinating cities in the world, often referred to as “The Big Apple” or “The City That Never Sleeps” (thanks to Frank Sinatra).

 12. Seagram Building

-The Seagram Building is one of the most iconic and influential skyscrapers in Midtown Manhattan in New York, making it one of the most important historical sites in New York City.
+The Seagram Building is one of the most iconic and influential skyscrapers in Midtown Manhattan in New York, making it one of the most important of the famous landmarks in New York City.
 Its modern and internationalist design set the tone for the design of countless skyscrapers in the decades following its completion in the year 1958.

 With a height of just 516 feet (157 meters) and 38 floors, it’s far from being the tallest skyscraper in the city, but its unique design and structural features have resulted in it being listed on the National Register of Historic Places.
 It has also has been designated as an official city landmark by the New York City Landmarks Preservation Commission.